 I started by pulling my React+Typescript boilerplate, that I usually work on with Functional Components, Context API and the Hooks API.
 Following up, worked separately in a Class object that emits noise, more specifically White/Brown noice (might tweak it a bit, as this can be quite disturbing if the frequency is not right).
 The goal is to manipulate the frequencies a bit, as you touch the screen and move X and Y, but to start it simply casts noise to the output.

-Anyway, still in a very early stage byt worked on the map and event handlers and came up with the following, press play to watch the demo please:
+Anyway, still in a very early stage but worked on the map and event handlers and came up with the video demo above!

 Hope to update this article later on with new updates!